bjornedstrom/elliptic-curve-chemistry-set/README.md

 My Python code for experimenting with elliptic curves over finite fields, and elliptic curve cryptography.

-This code is meant for experimentation and educational purposes, it is not meant to be used in real life scenarios.
+***This code is meant for experimentation and educational purposes ONLY, it is not meant to be used in real world cryptographic applications.***

 ## Experiments